 Rural Nursing Scholarship Program

 Australian Rotary Health launched the Rural Nursing Scholarships program in 2007.
-These scholarships provide incentives for nursing students to complete their third-year major clinical placements and grating year in a rural/regional setting.
+These scholarships provide incentives for nursing students to complete their third-year major clinical placements and graduating year in a rural/regional setting.
 Scholarships use the donations of Rotary Clubs and other donors to support the program.

 Read more >